 Patriots Viper Steel DDR4 memory offers blazing speeds of up to 4400 MHz.
 When the Viper Steel DDR4 was announced, they boasted overclocking speeds of up to 5000 MHz.
 However, the kit we received to review is set to run at 3866 MHz on XMP Profile #1 and 3733 MHz in Profile #2.
 We ran our 16GB (2 x 8GB) kit of Viper Steel through our suite of benchmarks to see how well it performs.
 So, did Patriot’s new Viper Steel memory live up to expectations?
 Let’s find out.

-Product Name/Link to Website: Patriot Viper Steel DDR4 3866 MHz
+Product Name and Website: Patriot Viper Steel DDR4 3866 MHz

 - Capacity: 16GB (2 x 8GB)